harmslab/ensemble_epistasis/README.md

 # Ensemble Epistasis

 This repository contains scripts and jupyter notebooks used for the analysis presented in [Ensemble epistasis: thermodynamic origins of non-addivity between mutations]() by Anneliese J. Morrison, Daria R. Wonderlick, and Michael J. Harms.
-There are three jupyter notebooks (`Figure2.ipynb`, `Figure3.ipynb`,  and `Figure4.ipynb`), corresponding to the display figures in the manuscript.
-The `rosetta` directory contains the ROSETTTA `ddG` calculations needed for figure 4.
+There are three jupyter notebooks (`Fig-3.ipynb`, `Fig-4.ipynb`,  and `Fig-5-6-SI.ipynb`), corresponding to the display figures in the manuscript.
+The `preprint` directory contains jupyter notebooks corresponding to the papers in the preprint.
+The `rosetta` directory contains the ROSETTA `ddG` calculations needed for figure 4.

 ### ROSETTA calculations